-When creating a build configuration, on the first page of the wizard specify the following options:
+When creating a build configuration, specify the following settings:

 Build Number Format